-The mortgage over my property is with RBS for my property in Feltwell.
-Conveyancing has been completed months ago.
-If I am intending to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform RBS?
+I have a mortgage with Santander for my property in Feltwell.
+Conveyancing has been completed 12 months ago.
+If I am intending to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Santander?

-Your original mortgage agreement with RBS will provide that you need their approval before renting your property as this is likely to be a breach of RBS’s mortgage conditions.
-In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact RBS directly.
-It should not be necessary to do this via a RBS conveyancing panel firm.
+Santander must be informed of your intention before letting out your property as this is likely to be a breach of Santander’s mortgage conditions.
+It may be that Santander will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+You should contact Santander directly.
+You need not do this via a Santander conveyancing panel firm.

-I am buying my first flat in Feltwell with a loan from The Mortgage Works.
-The developers refused to reduce the price so I negotiated £7000 of additionals instead.
-The estate agent told me not inform my conveyancer about the deal as it will adversely affect my mortgage with The Mortgage Works.
-Is this normal?.
+I am buying my first flat in Feltwell with a loan from Godiva Mortgages Ltd. The sellers would not move on the amount so I negotiated 6k of additionals instead.
+The property agent advised me not reveal to my conveyancer about the deal as it may impact my mortgage with the lender.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.